Jirka-Mayer/BachelorThesis/thesis-text.md

 # Music Representation

-This chaptes explores how music is represented within this thesis.
+This chapter explores how music is represented in this thesis.
 It looks at the encodings devised for the PrIMuS dataset and how they've been modified to produce our Mashcima music encoding.
 Then we explore how this encoding can be used for annotating datasets and how it can be extended in the future.

 All the encodings explored in this chapter are made for a model that produces a sequence of tokens.
 An encoding then defines a specific set of tokens and describes how they map onto the musical symbols.
 In the context of a neural network with a CTC loss function, we take all the tokens of an encoding and represent them as the individual classifier classes.
 How the tokens get indexed and how the blank symbol is represented is considered an implementation detail of the neural network and is not covered in the encoding specification.